Why does emotional intelligence in the workplace matter?

 Heeding them is not taking as crazy of a risk as the IQ minions would have you believe.
 It’s often the smartest, most responsible move you can make.
 You may get a lot of opposition, but stand firm and follow your hunches.
 Without them you lose the ability to switch gears, grab opportunities, and respond to emergencies.

-10 ways to work smarter using emotional intelligence
+10 ways to work smarter

 - Use your body to sharpen your mind.
 Along with adopting good health habits generally, spending about twenty minutes exercising once or twice a day adds energy, sensitivity, patience, flexibility, and creativity to your portfolio.